AviweMbolekwa/IOS-Calculator/README.md

 # IOS-Calculator
-IOS-Calculator is the calculator application that you will on your iPhone cellphones.
+IOS-Calculator is a functional calculator application that you will find in your iPhone cellphones.

 # Tech Stack
 html, css, javascript.